Information

 If you do not have a DPO, or you work for an agency of the Scottish Government or another organisation under the Technology Assurance Framework, check who you need to contact.

-Starting your procurement with your DPO or a procurement specialist
+Starting your procurement with your DPO or a procurement officer

 At this point of the process, you should only be thinking of your procurement in terms of requirements - what needs must be met - rather than in terms of buying a specific product or service.